 When I was young, our farm hired First Nations men from time to time and I sat beside their daughter on the school bus and we played together.
 Our family visited the local Indian reserve to enjoy their Pow Wow and buy their crafts.
 Our class went to visit Chiefswood, where the poet and author Pauline Johnston was born in 1861.
 Her father was a hereditary Mohawk chief and mother was an English immigrant and we learned how they honoured both heritages.
 Our high school teams played against First Nations players who attended nearby public schools.
 As an adult, I took my own children to visit the summer Pow Wow of the Saugeen First Nation and visited the Saugeen First Nation amphitheatre and gardens.
 I thought Canada had moved beyond its abusive past.

-In 1981, the United Nations Human Rights Commission ruled that Canada had violated human rights because women lost status through marriage (while men did not).
+In 1981, the United Nations Human Rights Commission ruled that Canada had violated human rights because women lost Indian status through marriage (while men did not).
 In 1985, the Indian Act was updated to allow all First Nations the vote and to reinstate status to those who had lost it for unfair reasons.

-In 2007 an Indian Residential Schools Settlement provided compensation to survivors and establishes the Truth and Reconciliation Commission.
+In 2007 an Indian Residential Schools Settlement provided compensation to survivors and established the Truth and Reconciliation Commission.
 In 2014, the Truth and Reconciliation Commission (TRC) summarized the tragic experiences of approximately 150,000 Canadian residential school students, many sexually abused, and over 3,000 dying of malnourishment and disease.
 The TRC called residential schools were a system of cultural genocide, the intentional destruction of a culture.
 In 2019, the National Inquiry into Missing and Murdered Indigenous Women and Girls concluded that the Canadian state perpetrated genocide against Indigenous peoples.
 Canada has accepted the conclusion that what happened amounts to genocide.
 Since May 2021, remains of more than 1,000 children have been discovered on the grounds of just three former residential schools.
 Today, Canada is slowly working towards truth and reconciliation with Indigenous peoples.

 In my novel, Forgotten Followers: from Broken to Bold, we see Jesus reaching out to foreigners and marginalized people and welcoming them into the family of faith.
 He told us to go to all people, and all nations, and offer God's love.
 As Christians, we can follow the example of Jesus.